RoyceLuo1216/CSC207/README.md

 permanent delete (he quits forever), or a one time delete.

 ### 5. [Event Conflicts - Elaine’s Story]
 Jennie has a CSC207 assignment due on Friday, and she would like to know when she has time for completing this task.
-To do this, she asks the scheduler chatbot if she can inMemoryDataAccessObject a work period from 2-4 PM on Thursday.
+To do this, she asks the scheduler chatbot if she can schedule a work period from 2-4 PM on Thursday.
 The chatbot then replies with whether or not Jennie if free during this time.
 If Jennie has already scheduled Lunch from 2-3 PM and a Math class from 3-4 PM, the chatbot will let Jennie know that she cannot put her studying event from 2-4 PM because she has Lunch and a Math class during that time.

 ### 6. [Time Estimation - Chris’s Story]
 George is a single father of two who works from 9-5, needs to send the kids to soccer practice, buy groceries, and come